TrissElan/NanoKVM-USB-X86/README.md

 # NanoKVM-USB ARM64

-This is a Windows ARM64 fork of the [NanoKVM-USB](https://github.com/sipeed/NanoKVM-USB) desktop application by Sipeed.
+A Windows ARM64 fork of the [NanoKVM-USB](https://github.com/sipeed/NanoKVM-USB) desktop application by Sipeed.

 ## Features